makipom/copycat/README.md

 ### Features
 * Copy any URL by hovering your mouse cursor over it and pressing the 'Z' key on your keyboard;
 * Copy any hypertext as plain text by hovering your mouse cursor over it and pressing the 'X' key on your keyboard;
-* The sound will play and a notification popup will appear at the bottom of the screen when the copying action was performed successfully;
+* A sound will play and a notification popup will appear at the bottom of the screen when the copying action was performed successfully;
 * Supporting English, Chinese (Simplified) and Japanese locales.

 ### Screenshots